priyanshbalyan/appointment-app/README.md

 `yarn install-deps`

-(You need to have atleast yarn v1.22.19 and NodeJS v20.5.0 installed for the commands to run, can modify them to support npm)
+(You need to have at least yarn v1.22.19 and NodeJS v20.5.0 installed for the commands to run, can modify them to support npm)

 Run production build